McIlroy withdraws from Arnold Palmer Invitational with back injury

-March 7 : Rory McIlroy has pulled out of the Arnold Palmer Invitational before the start of Saturday’s third round after suffering a back injury, the PGA Tour said.
+March 7 : Rory McIlroy pulled out of the Arnold Palmer Invitational before the start of Saturday’s third round with a back injury, the PGA Tour said, a month before defending his title at the Masters.

-The 36-year-old withdrew from the tournament at Bay Hill in Florida about 30 minutes before his scheduled tee time, citing a back injury.
+The 36-year-old withdrew from the tournament at Bay Hill in Florida about 30 minutes before his scheduled tee time.

+"While warming up in the gym this morning, I felt a small twinge in my back.
+As I started hitting balls on the range before the round, it worsened and developed into muscle spasms in my lower back," McIlroy said in a statement.

+"Unfortunately, I'm not able to continue and have to withdraw.
+I was excited to compete this weekend.
+I wish the Arnold Palmer Invitational a great finish and look forward to being back next year."

 McIlroy, with 29 PGA Tour wins, had previously withdrawn only once from a Tour event at the 2013 Cognizant Classic and is scheduled to defend his title at The Players Championship next week at TPC Sawgrass.